 "In many cities, there may be a lot of people aging in place, but with no place to meet each other,” says Pepper Schwartz, a social psychologist, professor and host of Lifetime's Married at First Sight.
 “What you're looking for are cities or towns that have both population and opportunity.”

-Ryan Frederick, founder of SmartLiving 360, a real estate development advisory firm that works with entities across the country and author of Right Place, Right Time: The Ultimate Guide to Choosing a Home for the Second Half of Your Life, to be published later this year, says a good way to find the places with opportunities is to “look for areas that are growing and follow the millennials and Gen Zers.
+Ryan Frederick, founder of SmartLiving 360, a real estate development advisory firm that works with entities across the country and author of Right Place, Right Time: The Ultimate Guide to Choosing a Home for the Second Half of Your Life, says a good way to find the places with opportunities is to “look for areas that are growing and follow the millennials and Gen Zers.
 Where they are is not a bad spot for older folks because they tend to live where the economy is growing, where the cost of living may be more reasonable."